faweigend/three_comp_hyd/README.md

 ### Usage

-Three demo applications are available via scripts in the base directory
+Following demo applications are available via scripts in the base directory

 * `interactive_simulation.py` lets you experiment with an exemplary three component hydraulic agent and investigate its responses to various power demands.